bazelbuild/bazel/site/en/install/ubuntu.md

 ## Using the Bazel Docker container {:#docker-container}

 We publish Docker container with Bazel installed for each Bazel version at `gcr.io/bazel-public/bazel`.
-You can use the docker container as follows:
+You can use the Docker container as follows:

 ```
 $ docker pull gcr.io/bazel-public/bazel:<bazel version>